 When you’re ready to communicate your new program, Dr. Hamill recommended a step-down approach, explaining why the change is occurring, in a personalized way.
 Then consider using more inspiring rewards in their place.

 How do you engage an entire workforce population, who all want different things?
 It’s one of HR’s greatest challenges.
 The simple answer?
 Let them choose their own path.

-Aduro’s “Roadmap to Success” — the first step in someone’s Human Performance journey — allows participants to choose what they want to focus on from four key aspects of their lives.
-In ADURO’s study of 35,000 participants, you’ll see that more than half of respondents chose to work on something other than health and fitness.
+Aduro’s “Roadmap to Success” — the first step in someone’s Human Performance journey — allows participants to choose what they want to focus on four key aspects of their lives.
+In Aduro’s study of 35,000 participants, you’ll see that more than half of respondents chose to work on something other than health and fitness.

 By implementing a holistic approach, you don’t miss out on the other 49% of your population.

 Intrinsically motivating programs allow you to engage an entire population by starting with the individual.
 Let them choose what they want to work on most and they’ll feel more invested in — and rewarded by — achieving that goal.
 It’s not only more effective for the individual, but it’s also more profitable for the company.